 Local Facebook groups are another resource:

-MAW's monthly meetings always include an ID table where club experts will help identify the mushrooms you bring in.
-Right now, we're doing this virtually: send photos to email@example.com and they might be included in our monthly round-up of the mushrooms people have been finding.
+MAW's monthly meetings always include an ID table where club experts will help identify mushrooms.
+Send photos to email@example.com and they might be included.